imAIgene-Dream3D/BGT/README.md

 - **Cluster 9 Focus**: By concentrating on cluster 9, it provides an in-depth look at the behavior of T cells demonstrating high engagement levels.
 - **CD4 vs. CD8 Comparison**: Offers valuable insights into distinct engagement patterns between CD4 and CD8 T cells, enhancing the understanding of immune mechanisms.

-For additional analysis or adjustments to visualization parameters, consult the [script](/scripts/TimepointGraph/timepoint_graph.R).
+For additional analysis or adjustments to visualization parameters, consult the [script]([/scripts/TimepointGraph/timepoint_graph.R](https://github.com/imAIgene-Dream3D/BGT/blob/main/Demo/Module1_Evalution_of_Super_engager_population_dynamics_in_co_culture/Timepoint_graph.R)).
 This might include altering smoothing functions or the analysis time window, depending on the specifics of your experimental setup.

 ----
 ### (2) scRNAseq data preprocessing
-This module contains scripts to process and analyze single cell sequencing data of T cells.
+This module contains scripts to process and analyze single-cell sequencing data of T cells.
 To test this pipeline you can either use the provided demos datasets or download an example sequencing data deposited in the GEO depository with the accession number [GSE172325](https://www-ncbi-nlm-nih-gov.ezproxy.u-pec.fr/geo/query/acc.cgi?acc=GSE172325).
 You have two ways of running these scripts: through Jupyter Notebooks or Markdown R scripts.

 ***To run from RStudio:***